CMA CGM: Air fleet

+Sponsoring

+Since 2022, CMA CGM is the main sponsor of Olympique Marseille, the major football club of the city where the company is headquartered.

+In July 2025, CMA CGM became the co-title sponsor of the Decathlon cycling team.
+The team will compete as Decathlon–CMA CGM from 1 January 2026.

 Accidents and incidents

 On April 4, 2008, pirates seized the CMA CGM luxury cruise ship Le Ponant off the coast of Somalia.

 CMA CGM and its affiliates have been implicated in various arms-shipping incidents.